flipkart-incubator/hbase-orm/README.md

 To build this project, follow below steps:

  * Do a `git clone` of this repository
- * Checkout latest stable version `git checkout v1.8`
+ * Checkout latest stable version `git checkout v1.9`
  * Execute `mvn clean install` from shell

 Currently, projects that use this library are running on [Hortonworks Data Platform v2.4](https://hortonworks.com/blog/apache-hadoop-2-4-0-released/) (corresponds to Hadoop 2.7 and HBase 1.1).
 However, if you're using a different distribution of Hadoop (like [Cloudera](http://www.cloudera.com/)) or if you are using a different version of Hadoop, you may change the versions in [pom.xml](./pom.xml) to desired ones and build the project.

+### Please note

-**Please note**: Test cases are very comprehensive - they even spin an [in-memory HBase test cluster](https://github.com/apache/hbase/blob/master/hbase-server/src/test/java/org/apache/hadoop/hbase/HBaseTestingUtility.java) to run data access related test cases (near-realworld scenario).
+ * Test cases are very comprehensive - they even spin an [in-memory HBase test cluster](https://github.com/apache/hbase/blob/master/hbase-server/src/test/java/org/apache/hadoop/hbase/HBaseTestingUtility.java) to run data access related test cases (near-realworld scenario).
 So, build times can sometimes be longer, depending on your machine configuration.
+ * Test cases check a lot of 'boundary conditions'.
+So you'll see a lot of stack traces.
+They are **not** failures.

 ## Releases